th-otto/MagicOnLinux/README.md

 Use parameter "-h" or "--help" for an explanation of the parameters.

 Especially helpful: parameter "-e" to open the configuration file in a text editor.

+The Atari's language can be changed anytime, via command line (-lang=de) or in the config file.
+If necessary, some localised files are then copied inside root file system.

 Atari RAM size is given in bytes and excludes video memory, which is managed separately.